 Some Lesser Known Facts About Kishore Kumar

-- Did Kishore Kumar drink alcohol?: Not Known
+- Did Kishore Kumar drink alcohol?: No Hindustan Times

 - He was born in a Bengali Family as Abhas Kumar Ganguly.